ersin-ertan/kotlinx.coroutines/coroutines-guide.md

 ### Unconfined vs confined dispatcher

 The [Unconfined] coroutine dispatcher starts coroutine in the caller thread, until the first suspension point.
 After suspension it resumes in the thread of its next invokation.
-Unconfined dispatcher used when the coroutine does not consume CPU time nor updates shared data (like UI) that is confined to a specific thread.
+Unconfined dispatcher is used when the coroutine does not consume CPU time nor updates shared data (like UI) that is confined to a specific thread.

-[coroutineContext][CoroutineScope.coroutineContext] is a property available inside the block of any coroutine via [CoroutineScope] interface, is a reference to a context of this particular coroutine.
+[coroutineContext][CoroutineScope.coroutineContext] is a property inside a coroutine block refrencing the context via [CoroutineScope] interface.
-This way, a parent context can be inherited.
-The default context of [runBlocking], in particular, is confined to be invoker thread, so inheriting it has the effect of confining execution to this thread with a predictable FIFO scheduling.
+A parent context can be inherited. [runBlocking] default context is confined to be invoker thread, inheriting it is the same as confining execution to this thread with predictable FIFO scheduling.

 ```kotlin
 fun main(args: Array<String>) = runBlocking<Unit> {